Bublik55/wordOfMoment/README.md

 # wordOfMoment
-this if an back of home project
+this is an back of home project